-Three years later, in 2009, Danish biologist Dr. Kit Tan, professor at the University of Copenhagen, confirmed that the plants they were taking care of were in fact the famed Micromeria acropolitana.
+Three years later, in 2009, Danish biologist Dr. Kit Tan, professor at the University of Copenhagen, confirmed that the plants they had been taking care of were in fact the famed Micromeria acropolitana.

-This confirmation meant that the unique plant was indeed not extinct, and had remained thriving in its natural ecosystem, the Acropolis of Athens.
+This confirmation meant that the unique plant was indeed not extinct but had been thriving in its natural ecosystem, the Acropolis of Athens.

 The location where the plants thrive has remained secret so as not to disrupt the sensitive flora.
 While the plant can be found across the Acropolis, this hidden spot is where the threatened Micromeria acropolitana flourishes undisturbed.